Form 8.3 - Balanced Commercial Property Trust Limited

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerZinsunsicherheit und Geopolitik: SMI tiefer -- DAX im Korrekturmodus -- US-Börsen vor Stabilisierung -- Asiens Börsen schliessen mit Verlusten
+Börse aktuell - Live TickerStabilisierungsversuch: SMI und DAX kaum bewegt -- Asiens Börsen schliessen im Plus

-Am heimischen Aktienmarkt geht es am Dienstag abwärts.
-Auch der deutsche Handel zeigt sich mit Verlusten.
-Die US-Aktienmärkte steuern auf eine Stabilisierung zu.
-In Fernost dominierten die Verkäufer.
+Der heimische Aktienmarkt sowie der deutsche Aktienmarkt zeigen sich am Donnerstag sich stabil.
+An den asiatischen Märkten waren am Donnerstag Gewinne zu sehen.

 finanzen.net News